Hackney, London: Affordable housing

 Hackney's solution to affordable housing has been able to put more of it on the market by making use of inclusionary practices.
 This district built a significant number of affordable units and subsidised them with market-rate units.
 In Hackney about half of the new units are affordable.
 In an effort to avoid displacing current residents, construction was completed in phases.

+Gentrification

+On the 3rd of April 2025, Trust for London reported that Hackney had one area that was 'gentrified' since 2012 and 2025 with the areas families are having less children and a drop in the black communities.
+According to Trust for London the average house prices in the 'gentrified areas' searing to 2.5 times than the average house prices during the time between 2012 and 2025 compared to 2 times the average price than the rest of London.

 Geography

 The outline of Hackney's traditional boundary resembles a right-angled triangle with the right-angle in the SW and the Lower Lea Valley, running NW–SE forming the hypotenuse.
 The western boundary is based on the N–S axis of the Roman A10, though the sub-district of De Beauvoir Town lies beyond it, as do small areas of Dalston and Stamford Hill.

 The district's southern boundary follows the Regents Canal–Hertford Union Canal in part, and for the remainder marches a little to the north of it, with Victoria Park also forming part of the southern boundary.

 The highest points around Stamford Hill and Clapton Common are over 30m AOD, with the lowest areas being along the River Lea.
 The Hackney Brook was the largest natural internal watercourse, entering Hackney in the NW, at the foot of the southern foot of Stamford Hill and exiting in the south-east, however, this watercourse was fully culverted in the 19th century.

 The boundaries of Hackney take in the sub-districts of Homerton, Dalston (including Kingsland and Shacklewell), De Beauvoir Town, Upper and Lower Clapton, Stamford Hill, Hackney Central, Hackney Wick, South Hackney and West Hackney.

 The Lea and Hackney Marshes are underlain by alluvium soils, and the higher ground between Homerton and Stamford Hill is formed on a widening bed of London Clay.
 Brickearth deposits are within tongues of clay extending beneath Clapton Common, Stamford Hill and Stoke Newington High Street.
 The centre and southwestern districts lie on river terrace deposits of Taplow Gravel.
 The area around Victoria Park and Well Street Common lies on flood plain gravel.

 It lies approximately 15 m above sea level.